chenzhaiyu/abspy/README.md

 ### Install SageMath

-For Linux and macOS users, the easist is to install from [conda-forge](https://conda-forge.org/):
+For Linux and macOS users, the easiest is to install from [conda-forge](https://conda-forge.org/):

 ```bash
 conda config --add channels conda-forge